sverx/devkitSMS/README.md

   sdcc -c -mz80 --std-sdcc99 --constseg BANK2 bank2.c
   sdcc -c -mz80 --std-sdcc99 --constseg BANK3 bank3.c
 ```
-* compile your program adding a parameter for the linker for each bank (_BANK#) and adding each .rel file to be linked, in ascending order, at the end:
+* compile your program and separately link all the objects together adding a parameter for the linker for each bank (_BANK#) and adding each .rel file to be linked, in ascending order, at the end:
 ```
+  sdcc -c -mz80 --std-sdcc99 your_program.c
-  sdcc -mz80 --std-sdcc99 --data-loc 0xC000 -Wl-b_BANK2=0x8000 -Wl-b_BANK3=0x8000 your_program.c ..\SMSlib\SMSlib.rel bank2.rel bank3.rel
+  sdcc -mz80 --std-sdcc99 --data-loc 0xC000 -Wl-b_BANK2=0x8000 -Wl-b_BANK3=0x8000 your_program.rel ..\SMSlib\SMSlib.rel bank2.rel bank3.rel
 ```

 How to build the final .sms file